pulumi/docs/content/docs/guides/crosswalk/aws/vpc.md

 });
 ```

-For additional details about configuring security group rules, please see the
+For additional details about configuring security group rules, See the
 [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) documentation.

 ## Setting Up a New VPC the Hard Way